adevress/syn2_spec/spec_synapse_v2.md

 ## Indexes

-### connected_neurons index group
+### connected_neurons_{pre,post} indexes
-description: Index group used for Neuron to Synapse mapping in O(1)-O(log(S)) maximum time complexity.
+description: Index groups used for Neuron to Synapse mapping in O(1)-O(log(S)) maximum time complexity.

-The layout of the index allows an indexation from both pre-synatic and post-synaptic neuron perspective.
+The layout of the index allows an indexation from pre-synatic and post-synaptic neuron perspective.

 The SYN2 connected_neurons index allows a complete flexibility in the storage